NUCCASJNR/AirBnB_clone/README.md

 ### How to start

-run the following command to start
+Run the following command to start

 ```bash
 ./console.py